brandur/sorg/content/drafts/cloud-databases.md

 low latency operations are needed ([they admit as much themselves][cockroach-not-good-choice]).
-Like CitusDB above, the fact that it's built by a small company with an unproven business model is a downside that's worth considering.
+Like CitusDB above, the fact that it's built by a small company with an unproven business model is a downside.

 ### Microsoft Cosmos (#cosmos)

 [Cosmos][cosmos] is Microsoft's brand-new cloud database.
-Its got a few major selling points:
+Its got a few novel features:

 * Fast and easy geographical distribution.
 * A configurable consistency model that allows anything